 - An Architectural Draughtsperson

-- Some Group Home Builders have Registered Architects or Architectural Designers who can design your home from scratch
+- Some Group Home Builders subcontract to Registered Architects or Architectural Designers who can design your home from scratch

 It is important that the designer you select can understand your needs and adapt to that particular architectural style.
 This is a good place to begin culling designers who are not suitable.